 7 Reasons your husband chooses his friends over you

-There are some common denominators that makes a husband choose his friends over you.
+Some common denominators make a husband choose his friends over you.
 When it’s starting to happen you must act fast.
 To confirm his preference for his friends, review the following reasons to understand better how to approach this situation:

 1. Social bonding and understanding

-Normally, friends provide a different environment that encourage camaraderie and sense of belonging.
-This sometimes is absent specially during a marital crisis.
+Normally, friends provide a different environment that encourages camaraderie and a sense of belonging.
+This sometimes is absent especially during a marital crisis.
 Among friends, he can receive the ideal support he’s not getting at home.

 2. Interests and hobbies